-Finalists in 150 Startups are eligible for almost $5,000 each by completing a series of Lean Startup Challenges described below.
+Eligible* Alberta post-secondary school students or recent graduates chosen to represent their publicly funded college or university can earn almost $5,000 each by completing a series of Lean Startup** Challenges described below.

-We then move to 1-hour calls on Thursdays until the end of August, and then one call every other Wednesday in September and October and plan to keep every other Wednesday calls going as long as finalists continue to participate.
+We then move to 1-hour calls on Thursdays until the end of August, and then one call every other Thursday in September and October and plan to have monthly peer mentoring calls to assist finalists as they continue on their entrepreneurial journey.

-With the belief that if left alone many students would wait until the last few days to conduct the interviews we introduced scarcity by only offering the money the first 15 finalists who completed the 25 interviews.
+With the belief that if left alone many students would wait until the last few days to conduct the interviews, we introduced scarcity by only offering the money the first 10 students who complete the 20 interviews.

-Students are reimbursed up to $750 that is spent developing what is called an MVP (Minimum Viable Product) that shows people what they are up to and getting people take some action so the student can follow up to learn more.
-Up to $500 of the $750 can be spent on Facebook (or similar) ads that drive people to a web page that collects the contact information of those interested in learning more about the product or service the student is working on.
-If students pay someone to do something for them we only pay 10% of the amount paid.
-E.g. Paying a photographer $250 to take pictures results in $25 being reimbursed.
+The first ten students are then reimbursed up to $750 that is spent developing what is called an MVP (Minimum Viable Product) that shows people what they are up to and getting people to take some action so the student can follow up to learn more.

 - What they learned from their first batch of interviews

 - Why they chose the MVP they did